ikpeaosemhenon/ikpeaosemhenon-configure-ad/README.md

 </p>
 <br />

-Second, check for a connection between the client device and domain controller by logging into Client-1 with Remote Desktop Connection (RDP) and pinging DC-1’s private IP address using ping -t (perpetual ping).
-ICMPv4 (ping) was allowed on the Domain Controller's (DC-1) Firewall in Windows Firewall (Core Networking Diagnostics - ICMP Echo Request (ICMPv4-In)).
-After logging back into Client-1 check to make sure the ping is successful.
+Secondly, Verify the connection status between the client device and domain controller by accessing Client-1 through Remote Desktop Connection (RDP) and initiating a continuous ping to DC-1's private IP address using the "ping -t" command.
+Ensure that ICMPv4 (ping) is permitted on the Domain Controller's (DC-1) Firewall in Windows Firewall settings (specifically under Core Networking Diagnostics - ICMP Echo Request - ICMPv4-In).
+Upon re-logging into Client-1, confirm the success of the ping operation.

 <p align="center">
 <img src="https://i.imgur.com/FWLTP8X.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>